stuffedwombat/stuffedwombat.github.io/about_qomp.md

-</h1>About qomp</h1>
+<h1>About qomp</h1>

-It is pronounced “qwomp”
+It is pronounced “qwomp”-
+qomp releases on february 4th on Steam for €5.69 // $6.99 // £5.19
 Here is a link to our marketing material.

-qomp releases on february 4th on Steam for €5.69 // $6.99 // £5.19

-Based on playtesting, we estimate that it takes between 1 and 3 hours to complete.

-qomp is not an extremely hard game, even if it looks like it.
+Based on playtesting, we estimate that it takes between 1 and 3 hours to complete. qomp is not an extremely hard game, even if it looks like it.
 Players can always enable any of the following modes:

-- “zoom-out mode” to help with orientation
+- zoom-out mode, to help with orientation
-- “autofire mode” that makes giving input easier,
+- autofire mode, that makes giving input easier,
-- a “raycasting mode” that aids with the core gameplay
+- raycasting mode, that aids with the core gameplay
-- an “invincibility mode”, for when they get stuck on a specific section.
+- and invincibility mode, for when they get stuck on a specific section.

 qomp contains no secrets or hidden areas.
 After completing the game, players get access to a more challenging version of each level.
 Completing all challenges will unlock nothing.

 I could not have made qomp without clovelt, britt and miroko and I would kindly request to credit all four of us, if you cover qomp.